2025-ilaria/project-/sparql-queries.md

 </table>

-## Query 1: Checking the presence of Teatro Massimo di Palermo in ArCo
+## Query 1️⃣: Checking the presence of Teatro Massimo di Palermo in ArCo
-We run a query to check if Teatro Massimo di Palermo was present on ArCo
+We run a query to check if Teatro Massimo di Palermo was present on ArCo.

-Query:
+🔍 **🔍 Query**:

 ```sparql
 PREFIX rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#>